nagrohan579/devops_training/docker-assignment/README.md

 ## How It Works

 - When you start the app with Docker Compose, three containers are created: two for the frontend (User A and User B) and one for the backend.
-- Each frontend connects to the backend WebSocket server using the service name `backend` (not `localhost`), e.g., `ws://backend:5000/ws/A` or `ws://backend:5000/ws/B`.
+- The frontend connects to the backend WebSocket server using `window.location.hostname` (not hardcoded `backend`), e.g., `ws://localhost:5000/ws/A` or `ws://localhost:5001/ws/B` when accessed through the browser.
+- Inside the Docker network, containers can still reference each other using service names, but the browser uses the hostname through which the application is accessed.
 - Messages sent from one user are routed by the backend to the intended recipient in real time.

 ## Setup & Running Instructions